Click through to watch. → READ MORE

 Watch the best SUP videos from around the world: From California to the Caribbean, Bora Bora to Brazil, the Gold Coast to the Gorge and everywhere in between.

 Thanks to the support of SIC, below you'll find over 30 hours and 250 clips of stand up paddling goodness, from downwinders to elite races to drones to helicopters to exotic locations and beyond.

-If somebody produces an, and if it has anything to do with SUP racing, we're gonna post it here on the SIC Showreel…
+If somebody produces an awesome SUP racing video you're gonna find it here on the SIC Showreel…

 [Featured Video] posted 22nd May by Christopher Parker, Boss Man

 Founder and Head Shaper Mark Raaphorst Reveals The Origins Of The SIC Brand